deniskyashif/blog/content/posts/implementing-a-regex-engine.md

 <img id="fig1.2" src="/images/posts/2019-02-20-regex/nfa.png" />
 <p class="text-center"><small>Figure 1.2: Nondeterministic Finite Automation (NFA)</small></p>

-We can see on [Fig 1.2](#fig1.2) that from _q<sub>1</sub>_ on input _b_ we can transition to two states - _q<sub>1</sub>_ and _q<sub>2</sub>_.
+We can see on [Fig 1.2](#fig1.2) that from _q<sub>1</sub>_ on input **'b'** we can transition to two states - _q<sub>1</sub>_ and _q<sub>2</sub>_.
 In this case, we say that the machine is **nondeterministic** (NFA).
 It is easy to see that this machine is equivalent to the one in [Fig 1.1](#fig1.1), that is they recognize the same set of strings.
-Every NFA can be converted to its corresponding DFA, the proof and the conversion, however, are a subject for another article.
+Every NFA can be converted to its corresponding DFA, the proof and the conversion, however, are a subject of another article.

 ### &epsilon;-NFA

-We represent an epsilon-NFA exactly as we do an NFA but with one exception.
+We represent an &epsilon;-NFA exactly as we do an NFA but with one exception.
 It includes transitions on the **empty string** - &epsilon;.
 That means from one state we are able to transition into another without reading an input symbol.
+These transitions are usually denoted with the Greek letter &epsilon; (epsilon).

 <img id="fig1.3" src="/images/posts/2019-02-20-regex/enfa.png" />
 <p class="text-center"><small>Figure 1.3: epsilon-NFA</small></p>

-On [Fig 1.3](#fig1.3) we can see that we have **&epsilon;-transition** from q<sub>2</sub> to q<sub>1</sub>.
-These transitions are usually denoted with the Greek letter &epsilon; (epsilon).
+On [Fig 1.3](#fig1.3) we can see that we have **&epsilon;-transition** from _q<sub>2</sub>_ to _q<sub>1</sub>_.
 This &epsilon;-NFA is equivalent to the NFA in [Fig 1.2](#fig1.2).

 ## From Regular Expressions to Finite Automata
-The **set of strings** recognized by a finite automation _A_ is called **the language of _A_** denoted as _L(A)_.
+The set of strings recognized by a finite automation _A_ is called **the language of _A_** and is denoted as _L(A)_.
 If a language can be recognized by **finite automation** then there's is a corresponding **regular expression** that describes the same language and vice versa ([Kleene's Theorem](http://www.cs.may.ie/staff/jpower/Courses/Previous/parsing/node6.html)).
 The regular expression, equivalent to the automation in [Fig 1.1](#fig1.1)  would be **abb*a**.
-In other words, regular expressions can be thought of as a **user-friendly alternative** to the NFAs for describing patterns in text.
+In other words, regular expressions can be thought of as a **user-friendly alternative** to finite automata for describing patterns in text.

 ### The Thompson's Construction
 Algebras of all kinds start with some elementary expressions, usually constants and/or variables.
-Then they allow us to construct more expressions by applying a certain set of operations to these elementary expressions.
+Then they allow us to construct more complex expressions by applying a certain set of operations to these elementary expressions.
 Usually, some method of grouping operators with their operands such as parentheses is required as well.
 For instance, in the arithmetic algebra we start with constants such as integers and real numbers, we include variables and using arithmetic operators, such as _&plus;_, _&times;_, we build more complex expressions.
 The regular expressions are in a way no different.
 Using constants, variables, and operators as building blocks, they denote formal languages (sets of strings).

+We'll describe an implementation by [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) presented in his paper _Regular Expression Search Algorithm_ (1968).

 To convert a regular expression _R_ to an NFA we first need to parse _R_ into its constituent subexpressions.
 The rules for constructing an NFA can be split into two parts: